PoisotLab/ms_betacov_mapping/README.md

 over-distinct viruses (eastern China but, oddly, not the rest of southeast Asia).
 There are a number of likely explanations.
 First, given the richness of bats in southeast Asia, many betacoronaviruses likely remain to be discovered in this region.
-Indeed, global predictions by @Becker2022OptPre highlight that southeast Asia is a likely hostpot of unconfirmed hosts of betacoronaviruses, which would likely result in additional viral discoveries.
+Indeed, global predictions highlight that southeast Asia is a likely hostpot of unconfirmed hosts of betacoronaviruses [@Becker2022OptPre], which would likely result in additional viral discoveries.
 This idea is unsurprising given the growing realization, especially since the emergence of SARS-CoV-2, that unique lineages of similar viruses are widespread in bats but